git-tfs/git-tfs/doc/commands/branch.md

 Then use `branch` like this :

-### Init a TFS branches using auto-naming of your git branch
+### Init a TFS branch using auto-naming of your git branch

     git tfs branch --init $/Repository/ProjectBranch

-### Init a TFS branches naming yourself the git branch
+### Init a TFS branch with customised git branch name

     git tfs branch --init $/Repository/ProjectBranch myNewBranch

 ### Init all the TFS branches

     git tfs branch --init --all

 This command init all the branches not already done and ignore existing ones.

 ### Init a branch with TFS2008